moorepants/dissertation/delftbicycle.rst

 try to get some tips on where to go with my master's thesis, which I wanted to do on the handling qualities of bicycles.
-I had previously come across Arend, Jaap, and Jim's conference paper [Schwab2004]_ on their benchmark Whipple model used it to help me build and validate my first model earlier that year.
+I had previously come across Arend, Jaap, and Jim's conference paper [Schwab2004]_ on their benchmark Whipple model and used it to help me build and validate my first model earlier that year.
 Andy, Jim, and Arend all replied, Jim at great length as usual, and the seeds were sown for some future collaboration.
 Jim began flooding my inbox with years of thoughts on the handling of bicycles and it turned out that Arend had just applied for a big grant to fund two PhD students for bicycle handling research that was uncannily similar to what I was dreaming up myself.
 I hadn't decided to do my PhD at UC Davis quite yet and Arend's potential PhD slot was enticing